 Conclusion

 The question of whether America "stole" California from Mexico is complex, rooted in a history of expansionism, conflict, and cultural exchange.
-While the Treaty of Guadalupe Hidalgo formally ceded California to the United States, the events leading up to the war, the human cost of the conflict, and the unequal treatment of Californios raise questions about the morality and justice of the annexation.
+In real terms, while the Treaty of Guadalupe Hidalgo formally ceded California to the United States, the events leading up to the war, the human cost of the conflict, and the unequal treatment of Californios raise questions about the morality and justice of the annexation.
 Understanding this history requires acknowledging multiple perspectives, studying key documents like the Treaty of Guadalupe Hidalgo, and reflecting on the contemporary relevance of these events.

-To deepen your understanding, we encourage you to explore primary source materials, engage in respectful dialogue with diverse voices, and visit historical sites that commemorate this pivotal period.
-By doing so, we can foster a more informed and nuanced understanding of our shared past and work towards a more just and equitable future.
+To deepen your understanding, we encourage you to explore primary source materials, engage in respectful dialogue with diverse voices, and visit historical sites that commemorate this important period.
+By doing so, we can grow a more informed and nuanced understanding of our shared past and work towards a more just and equitable future.
 Share your thoughts and reflections in the comments below – what aspects of this history resonate most with you?